 Carbon Monoxide

-with discourses over the accumulation of greenhouse gases in the
+pre-occupied with discourses over the accumulation of greenhouse

-atmosphere and the effects of global warming following the undue
+gases in the atmosphere and the effects of global warming following

-shift of climatic patterns recently.
-The untoward effects of global
+the undue shift of climatic patterns recently.
+The untoward effects

-warming is bound to haunt us if we continue to excessively pump
+of global warming is bound to haunt us if we continue to excessively

-Though we are obviously concerned about the effects and how we
+obviously concerned about the toxic effects and how we should

-should strive to prevent the catastrophic consequences of utter
+strive to prevent the catastrophic consequences of utter dependence

-dependence on fossil fuels, we have failed to diagnose the dangers
+on fossil fuels, we have failed to diagnose the dangers of gas

-of gas contamination lurking within our midst; in our kitchen, in
+contamination lurking within our midst; in our kitchen, in garages

-garages and in other areas where fossil fuels (coal, gas, oil) are
+and in other areas where fossil fuels (coal, gas, oil) are being

-being burned.
-We should also be aware that the presence of carbon
+burned.
+We should also be aware that the presence of carbon monoxide

-monoxide poses immediate danger to our lives that requires our urgent
+poses immediate danger to our lives that requires our urgent attention.

 What is carbon monoxide?